 Sellers, Take Note: What This Means for You

 If you’re a homeowner thinking of selling, this shift matters to you, too.
 When buyers have more new construction options, they compare resale homes more critically.
-They’ll notice outdated finishes, deferred maintenance, or pricing that doesn’t align with perceived value.
+They’ll notice outdated finishes, deferred maintenance, or pricing that doesn’t match perceived value.

 To stay competitive, your home needs to shine.
 That’s where my expertise as a listing strategist comes in.
 I help sellers understand exactly how new construction is influencing local buyer expectations and what changes they can make to position their property attractively.
 Sometimes that means a few targeted updates.
 Other times it involves a full pricing strategy recalibration.